learn-something-new/functional-programming/README.md

 ## [Lambda Expressions](/lambda)

 Lambda expressions, or anonymous functions, are not a concept unique to functional programming.
 However, functional programming uses lambda expressions in concepts.
 Lambda expressions are functions not bound to an identifier, a common example of this is in-line functions.
-In functional programming these are used in techniques such as currying, and high-order functions.

 ## Reactive Programming